Tag Archives: Fitzcarraldo Editions

 Sometimes I wonder if the purpose of my writing is to find out whether other people have done or felt the same things or, if not, for them to consider experiencing such things as normal.
 Maybe I would also like them to live out these very emotions in turn, forgetting that they had once read about them somewhere. (p.
 41)

-Once again, the writing is clear, precise and emotionally truthful.
-There is a beauty to Ernaux’s prose – a degree of elegance that belies its simplicity.
+Once again, the writing is clear, precise and emotionally truthful throughout.
+Moreover. there is a beauty to Ernaux’s prose – a degree of elegance that belies its simplicity.

-In summary then, this is an exquisite book by a very accomplished writer – so honest, so insightful, so true.
+In summary then, this is an exquisite book by a very accomplished writer – so honest, insightful and true.
 Best read in one sitting to maximise the impact.

 Simple Passion is published by Fitzcarraldo Editions; my thanks to the publishers and the Independent Alliance for kindly providing a review copy.